 Add baking soda to beef and mix well.

-Let stand for 3 or 4 hours in fridge.
+Let stand for 3 or 4 hours in the fridge.

 Soak citrus peel in warm water until soft.
 Drain and mince finely.